-The third-order Runge Kutta scheme employed for timestepping requires three evaluations of the time derivative $\partial_t u^\Delta$.
+The third-order Runge Kutta scheme employed for time-stepping requires three evaluations of the time derivative $\partial_t \mathbf{u}^\Delta$.
 The focus of this section will therefore be on the optimization of the kernels used in Algorithm 2.
-Furthermore, all the benchmarking will be performed on the GPU partition of the Piz Daint compute cluster [21].
-Each node contains a Intel Xeon E5-2690 v3 CPU paired with a single NVIDIA Tesla P100 GPU.
+Furthermore, all the benchmarking will be performed on the GPU partition of the Piz Daint compute cluster [3].
+Each node contains an Intel Xeon E5-2690 v3 CPU paired with a single NVIDIA Tesla P100 GPU.
 Device memory is limited to 16GB, while the host provides 64GB of memory.